TheUpshot/Bedfellows/README.md

 ```

 Entering `compute` will result in the script creating and populating any needed tables, and may take several minutes.
+For `analyze` the user will be prompted to enter a donor or recipient's FEC ID (usually the committee ID for donors and either committee or candidate ID for recipients, depending on how your table is populated), or both when looking at pairs.

 ### CONTRIBUTORS